textrealm/textrealm.github.io/index.md

 ### Search

 To search for the textbook that you want to buy, clicking on the 'Search For Books' option in the menu bar will take you to the search page which lists available books.
-You can search by author, ISBN, and by title, and the search will display books whose information is relevant to your search.
-The following screenshots show how you can narrow down your search by searching for the author, ISBN, or title of the book.
+You can search by author, ISBN-10, and by title, and the search will display books whose information is relevant to your search.
+The following screenshots show how you can narrow down your search by searching for the author, ISBN-10, or title of the book.

 The search page: